lucascaton/enumerate_it/README.markdown

     #=> SELECT "people".* FROM "people" WHERE "people"."relationship_status" = 1
     ```

-    The :create_scopes also accept :prefix option.
+    The :create_scopes also accepts :prefix option.

     ``` ruby
     class Person < ActiveRecord::Base